Flyfishing the Brookville Tailwater

 Nymphing is the most effective day-to-day techniques for catching trout at Brookville (and everywhere else).
 Don’t be afraid to put on small flies in the 18-24 range.
 Fish have incredible vision and can see tiny flies.

 Here is a common rigging approach for nymphing:

 In this example, the first fly below the split shot (fly 1) is usually a tungsten beadhead fly of some sort to help the whole setup sink quickly.
-Then the "point fly" (fly 2) is usually an unweighted fly such as a scud, or a midge nymph.
+Then the "point fly" (fly 2) is usually an unweighted fly such as a scud, egg or midge nymph.
 This is not a "hard n fast" rule, but just the way I find myself rigging frequently.
 Sometimes both flies are weighted (beadhead).
 Seldom is neither fly weighted.

 Tightline Nymphing (sometimes called Euro-nymphing)